ellennewellevans/GoogleBooksReactSearch/README.md

 react-transition-group
 ```

-## Running 'MERN-Library'
+## Running

-To run MERN-Library locally you will need to have MongoDB running on your computer, you can then begin the server simply by path into the root folder for the application and running:
+To run this locally you will need to have MongoDB running on your computer, you can then begin the server simply by path into the root folder for the application and running:

 ```
 npm start